A population-based approach to background discrimination in particle physics: Monte Carlo study

-The unsupervised Gibbs sampler was used in this study to estimate the signal and background PDFs from the input data set, while keeping the mixture weights fixed at the results obtained from the previous run of the algorithm in supervised mode.
+The unconstrained sampler was used in this study to estimate the shapes of the signal and background PDFs from the input data set, while keeping the mixture weights fixed at the results obtained from the previous run of the algorithm in constrained mode.

-Figure \ref{fig:splines_us} shows the subpopulation PDFs estimated by the Gibbs sampler on the Monte Carlo input data set.
-Solid curves correspond to the output of the histogram regularization procedure averaged over the last 100 iterations, superimposed to the true distributions (histograms).
+Figure \ref{fig:splines_us} shows the subpopulation PDFs estimated by the algorithm on the Monte Carlo input data set.
+The curves correspond to the output of the histogram regularization procedure averaged over the last 100 iterations, superimposed on the true distributions (histograms).
 The $\eta$ ($p_T$) distributions are displayed in the top (bottom) plots, figures on the left-hand (right-hand) side correponding to background (signal).
 All distributions are normalized to unit area.
 The bottom panel in each figure shows the corresponding ratio between the relevant subpopulation PDF estimated by the algorithm and truth information.

+The figure illustrates a distinctive characteristic of the proposed algorithm as compared to well-established techniques.
+As already pointed out, the background $\eta$ distribution in the Monte Carlo data set used in this study differs appreciably from the corresponding distribution obtained from the control sample, as shown by the two modes around $\eta\simeq -2$ and $\eta\simeq 1$ in the figure, as opposed to the symmetric distribution centered around $\eta=0$ that is obtained from the high-statistics data set.
+As it can be seen, the sampler was able to identify those deviations with respect to the control sample template.
+Such properties of the background PDF are specific to the data set under investigation, and could not have been estimated using the control sample, since that reflects background conditions averaged over a large number of particles.

-In addition to obtaining data-driven estimates of the subpopulation PDFs in unsupervised mode, one of the goals of the Gibbs sampler in this application is to assign individual particles a probability for them to originate from a given process, such as a hard scattering of interest as opposed to background.
-In this study, the latter probabilities were obtained from the same unsupervised run of the algorithm that provided the PDF estimates in figure \ref{fig:splines_us}.
-In general, other choices are possible, such as performing an additional supervised run of the Gibbs sampler with subpopulation PDFs kept fixed at the estimates shown in figure \ref{fig:splines_us}.
+In addition to obtaining data-driven estimates of the subpopulation PDFs in unconstrained mode, one of the goals of the algorithm in this application is to assign individual particles a probability for them to originate from a given process, such as a hard scattering of interest as opposed to Minimum Bias.
+In this study, those probabilities were obtained from the same unconstrained run of the algorithm that provided the PDF estimates shown in figure \ref{fig:splines_us}.
+In general, other choices are possible, such as performing an additional run of the algorithm in constrained mode with subpopulation PDFs kept fixed at the estimates shown in figure \ref{fig:splines_us}, as previously mentioned.